 And there was nothing he could do about it.

-In cases like this, escaping inside or outside yourself is a natural response, and for artists, especially ones who see things and feel things more deeply, their flight can manifest itself specifically within their art.
+In cases like this, escaping inside or outside yourself is a natural response, and for artists, especially ones who see things and feel things more deeply, their flight can manifest itself in their art.

-As such, with his hearth broken and his heart slaughtered, Frank Lloyd Wright left the rural Midwest and took a commission in Tokyo, Japan where he built the massive Imperial Hotel.
-After, Wright would abandon the Midwest altogether and do what many have done when life has placed them somewhere they don't want to be and moved as far from trouble as they could to Los Angeles, a place Wright would later describe (with a pepper of angular Wrightian disdain) as "that far corner of the United States."
-I love Wright's descriptive because of where Wright places Los Angeles metaphorically and geographically, like it was an anomalous detail in one of the exteriors of his buildings.
+As such, with his hearth broken and his heart slaughtered, Frank Lloyd Wright left the rural Midwest and took a commission in Tokyo, Japan.
+There, he built the massive Imperial Hotel.
+After, Wright would abandon the Midwest altogether and do what many have done when life has placed them somewhere they didn’t want to be, Wright moved to Los Angeles, a place Wright would later describe (with a smack of angular disdain) as "that far corner of the United States."
+I love Wright's descriptive because of where Wright chooses to place Los Angeles metaphorically and geographically, like it was an anomalous detail in one of the exteriors of his buildings.
 "Over there"... in "some other place" where people and the way they behave bears no connection to the whole, and where having congress with anyone but yourself is an unthinkable idea.
-So, lets draft Los Angeles as it is, and lend to it like a pencil gliding on vellum a unique weight to every word — That.
+So, lets draft Los Angeles as it is, and lend like a pencil gliding on vellum a unique weight to every word — That.
 Far.
 Corner.

 Wright first visited Los Angeles in January 1915, less than six months after the tragedy at Taliesin, and he would move there full time in early 1923.
 Still reeling from the loss of his home and family, Wright would within this time frame build five houses in LA that are linked by their concrete uniqueness and their ironic inability to be a home fit for anyone or anyone's family.